openBackhaul/ltpAugment/README.md

 - Technology agnostic amendment to the LogicalTerminationPoint class, which is required for expressing relations to Equipment and Connector classes as specified in the TransmitterEquipment

 ### Branch
-- 1.0.0-tsi.d.t : Model for the Transport SDN Pilot at Telefonica Germany
+- 1.1.0-ts.d.t : Model for the Transport SDN at Telefonica Germany

 ### UML
 - [LtpAugment_1.0.0-tsi.240103.1010](./LtpAugment_1.0.0-tsi.240103.1010.zip)